 Staff and facilities

 The Music Department is led by Mr Frankcom.
 He is supported by two further teachers and an extensive team of peripatetic specialists who visit the school to provide individual music tuition in a wide range of instruments, including voice.
 Housed in its own building, the Music Department consists of a large studio with classrooms and practice rooms.
 A further separate music school, with rooms for individual tuition, is devoted to peripatetic lessons.

-Alongside music lessons provided through the curriculum, the department runs several choirs, a number of large ensembles including a Symphony Orchestra, a Training Orchestra, A Symphonic Wind Band, a Jazz Band and a Senior String Ensemble.
+Alongside music lessons provided through the curriculum, the department runs a number of large ensembles including a Symphony Orchestra, a Training Orchestra, A Symphonic Wind Band, a Jazz Band and a Senior String Ensemble.
 The Music Department stages concerts throughout the year within the community, as well as within school, providing students with the experience of performing to outside audiences, parents, family and friends, prospective pupils and fellow students.

 Biennial Musical Production

 Every other year the department stages a full-scale West End Musical.
 This is a significant event involving many departments and allows students with a range of different strengths to gain experience of working together on a major musical project.
 Staged over a week the productions draw in around 1500 visitors.
 Past musicals have included Hairspray, Grease, Les Miserables and Oliver.
-Our production for 2019 is Beauty and the Beast.
+Our production for 2019 was Beauty and the Beast.

 Key Stage 3